What impact does infertility have on emotional well-being?

 - Considering third party assistance (gamete donation, surrogacy)

 - Having difficulty communicating or if you are in conflict with others about what direction to take

-How can psychological treatment help me/us cope with infertility?
+How can psychological treatment help cope with infertility?

 Mental health professionals who have experience with infertility treatment can be very helpful.
-Their primary goal is to help individuals and couples learn how to cope with the physical and emotional changes associated with infertility and with medical treatments that can be painful and intrusive.
+Their primary goal is to help individuals and couples learn how to cope with the physical and emotional changes associated with infertility, as well as with medical treatments that can be painful and intrusive.
 Some professionals might choose to focus primarily on how to deal with a partner’s response.
-Other professionals might spend lots of time discussing how to choose the right medical treatment or how to explore and evaluate other family building options.
+Others might spend time discussing how to choose the right medical treatment or how to explore and evaluate other family building options.

-Some couples might need help controlling stress, anxiety, or depression (or all three).
+Some couples might need help controlling stress, anxiety, or depression.
 Mental health professionals can help individuals work through grief, fear, and other negative emotions related to infertility.
-A good therapist has the ability to help others sort out feelings, strengthen existing coping skills and develop new ones, and communicate with others more effectively.
-Many have found that their life-crisis of infertility became an opportunity for life-enhancing personal growth.
+A good therapist has the ability to help others sort out their feelings, strengthen existing coping skills and develop new ones, and communicate with others more effectively.
+Many have found that their crisis of infertility became an opportunity for life-enhancing personal growth.

 How can I find a mental health professional experienced in working with infertility?

 Make every effort to find a mental health professional who is familiar with the emotional experience of infertility.

 The professional should have: